How to Floss Your Teeth

 Should I be flossing?

 Yes.
-The ADA recommends that everyone in Orange County floss in order to prevent tooth decay and gum disease.
+The ADA recommends that everyone in floss in order to prevent tooth decay and gum disease.
 Even if you have restorations, such as crowns or veneers, good oral hygiene is essential for prolonging their use and maintaining your oral health.

 What types of results should I get from flossing?